linrongbin16/fzfx.nvim/README.md

 - Easily switch on data sources:
   - Whether to search hidden or ignored files.
   - Local or remote git branches.
-  - All diagnostics on workspace or only on current buffer (todo).
+  - All diagnostics on workspace or only on current buffer.
 - Maximized configuration.
 - ...